andyrosa/Sinclaude/README.md

 - Only the C and Z flags are implemented
 - Registers IX, IY and R not implemented
 - Many IN/OUT/CP/Rotate instructions not implemented
-- No interrupts (EI/DI/RST/NMI)
+- No interrupts (IM/EI/DI/RST, hardware NMI even tho it would be fun and useful)
 - No ROM emulation.
 Many rabbit holes avoided.
 - "Fast" mode is only slightly faster than normal mode.
 That's good and bad
 - It takes close to 100% of JavaScript's main thread.
 We are kinda going for performance.
 Once you program in ZX81 basic, you develop a need for speed
 - The sample assembly programs are not optimized.
 - The emulator uses a long switch case statement.
 In the old days we exploited the patterns in the opcodes.
 For one, nobody had time for all this typing or RAM to hold it.
+- Saving program to query params not implemented for file:// URLs.

 ## Known Issues

-- Performance varies significantly: 1 to 75 MIPS, not clear why; perhaps JIT, anti-virus, or browser extensions.
+- Performance varies significantly: 1 to 75 MIPS, not clear why; perhaps JIT, anti-virus, or browser extensions
-- The codebase uses a mix of camelCase and snake_case naming conventions because the authors have different preferences.
+- The codebase uses a mix of camelCase and snake_case naming conventions because the authors have different preferences
 - The UI could use a lot of fixing and polish.
 CSS is far more complex than Z80 Assembly.
-Testing UI across devices and modes is much harder than testing opcodes.
+Testing UI across devices and modes is much harder than testing opcodes

 ## Easter Eggs

 Since you got this far, might as well spoil the Easter eggs:

-- **Before you press "Assemble and Run":** Clicking on the simulated screen triggers a small grayscale animation, one-shotted by Claude.
+- **Before you press "Assemble and Run":** Clicking on the simulated screen triggers a small grayscale animation, one-shotted by Claude
-- **Space Invader Game:** If you press the **W** key during the game, your base becomes invisible so it cannot be hit by bombs.
+- **Space Invader Game:** If you press the **W** key during the game, your base becomes invisible so it cannot be hit by bombs

 ## About This Project